The Grapes of Wrath (band)

-The Grapes of Wrath are a Canadian rock band.
+The Grapes of Wrath are a Canadian rock band from Kelowna, British Columbia.
 Formed in 1983, the group enjoyed their greatest commercial success in the late 1980s and early 1990s.
 The group split in 1992, with Kane going solo while Jones and the Hoopers continued to record as Ginger.
 Vocalists Tom Hooper and Kevin Kane briefly reunited as the Grapes of Wrath for one album in 2000.
 With the return of Chris Hooper for a festival appearance in 2010, the three founding members were back together and have continued to perform and record since.

 Singles, a greatest hits collection featuring two new recordings, was released in October 2012 by EMI in Canada.
 The band's most recent studio album, High Road, was issued in 2013, with a compilation album of sessions recorded for CBC's Brave New Waves following in 2017.